top of page

 This is what leverage looks like when you design the system correctly.

-Happy holidays again!
+Happy new year again!

 Here's to designing better in 2026.